GDevelopApp/GDevelop-documentation/docs/gdevelop5/getting_started/batch-install-gdevelop-company-university.md

 !!! note

-    If you're a regular, single user of GDevelop, read the[Getting Started page instead](/gdevelop5/getting_started) to begin using GDevelop.
+    If you're a regular, single user of GDevelop, read the [Getting Started page instead](/gdevelop5/getting_started) to begin using GDevelop.

 ## On Windows